fessionalpro/wings-doc/src/0-wings/0b-rest-half.md

   code?: string; // biz-code/err-code to the caller, should be null if empty }

-interface ErrorResult extends ActionResult {
+interface ErrorResult extends ActionResult, I18nMessage {
   errors: I18nNotice[]; //  errors cause success to be false, should be null if empty.
 }